4/24/2025

 President and Chief Executive Officer, CACI International

 Yes, Scott, thanks.
-So if I look at our contract growth, that's just one element of how we grow this business and how we have grown it through fiscal year 2025.
-We haven't seen any slowdown on our own contract growth measures.
+So, if I look at our own contract growth, you know, that's just one element of how we grow this business and how we have grown it through fiscal year 2025.
+We haven't seen any slowdown on our on contract growth measures.
 We just talked about where our book to bill was in the third quarter.
 So really haven't seen a material slowdown in awards.
-And I think what else is telling us we look forward is the level of RFPs that we're responding to the fact that it's to be awarded and this we're going to be submitting this up until I think about $2 or $3 billion from the last period really gives us the confidence that we're going to continue to see awards and funding that would drive future growth.
+And I think what else is telling as we look forward is the level of RFPs that we're responding to the fact that it's to be awarded and visit we're going to be submitting is up until I think about two or $3 billion. from the last period really gives us the confidence that we're going to continue to see awards and funding that will drive future growth.

 speaker